TheGhostOfInky/nitter-webhook/README.md

   `variables.toml` file.

-Once this is finished you can run `python main.py` and your webhook should come to life with the tweets of the account you selected in the `config.toml`.
+Once this is finished you can run `python main.py` and your webhook should come to life with the tweets of the account you selected in the `config.toml`. -->

+# Archive ONLY

+Due to Twitter changing policy to prevent guest users (not logged in) from viewing tweets it is no longer possible to scrape tweets without botting an account, which is more risk than I personally believe is worth so this is no longer functional